Patrick Hamilton (martyr): Trial and execution

 At length, he was summoned before a council of bishops and clergy presided over by the archbishop.
 There were thirteen charges, seven based on the doctrines in Philip Melanchthon's Loci Communes, the first theological exposition of Martin Luther's scriptural study and teachings in 1521.
-On examination Hamilton expressed a belief in their truth, and the council sentenced him to death on all thirteen charges.
-Hamilton was seized, and allegedly surrendered to the soldiery based on an assurance that he would be restored to his friends without injury.
-However, after a debate with Friar Campbell, the council handed him over to the secular power, to be burnt at the stake outside the front entrance to St Salvator's Chapel in St Andrews.
-The sentence was carried out on the same day to preclude any attempted rescue by friends.
-He burnt from noon to 6 p.m. and his last words were "Lord Jesus, receive my spirit".
-The spot is today marked with a monogram of his initials set into the cobblestones of the pavement of North Street.
+On examination Hamilton expressed a belief in their truth and the council sentenced him to death on all thirteen charges.
+Hamilton was seized and allegedly surrendered to the soldiery based on an assurance that he would be restored to his friends without injury.
+However, after a debate with Friar Campbell, the council handed him over to the secular power to be burned at the stake outside the front entrance to St Salvator's Chapel in St Andrews.
+The sentence was carried out on the same day to avoid rescue by his uncle and preclude any attempted rescue by friends.
+He burned from noon to 6 p.m. and his last words were "Lord Jesus, receive my spirit".
+The spot is today marked with a monogram of his initials (PH) set into the cobblestones of the pavement of North Street, which students avoid stepping on to this day out of respect and to prevent poor marks on their exams.